 During the year ended December 31, 2020, the Company entered into borrowing arrangements with the individual founders to provide operating cash flow for the Company.
-The Company paid \$4,700 during the year and has an outstanding balance of \$13,000.
+The Company paid \$4,700 during 2021 and the outstanding balance was \$13,000 at December 31, 2022 and December 31, 2021.

 During the years ended December 31, 2021 and 2020, the Company entered into a services agreement with Master Goblin Games, LLC ("Master Goblin Games"), an entity owned by Ryan Dickinson, a former officer of the Company, to facilitate the establishment of receipt of retail lottery licenses in certain jurisdictions.
-As of December 31, 2021, the Company had no outstanding related party payables.
+As of December 31, 2022, the Company had no outstanding related party payables.